-This bill will facilitate the proper disposal of unwanted pesticides by reducing the financial burden associated with the disposal and reduce the human exposure risk by having the waste pesticides packaged and shipped by professionals.
-We believe the grant was efficiently used and demonstrated a need for such a program in Kansas, and this bill will allow this important public service to continue without creating an additional tax burden on the public.
+This bill will facilitate the proper disposal of unwanted pesticides by reducing the financial burden associated with the disposal and it will reduce the human exposure risk by having the waste pesticides packaged and shipped by professionals.
+We believe the grant was efficiently used and demonstrated a need for such a program in Kansas, and House Bill 2103 will allow this important public service to continue without creating an additional tax burden on the public.
+While we are fortunate enough for this program to be grant-funded for the present time, it is important to establish a long-term funding source for this program without creating any new tax burdens.

+Last year this same bill passed the House by a vote of 122-0 and then passed favorably out of this committee before the legislature shut down.
 Thank you for the opportunity to speak in support of this bill.
 I will stand for questions at the appropriate time.